ColliaryNarshe/Visual-Novel-Engine/README.md

 To create your own visual novel, use the list of commands in documentation.pdf and look at the script.py files in the demo directory for an example of how they're used.

-Note: This is a very early work in progress, and does not yet even have a save function.
+Note: This is an early work in progress.

 ---
 #### FAQ